landportal/landbook-importers/LandMatrixExtractor/README.rst

 INDICATORS SUPPORTED
 ====================

-:0:Total Number of Deals
+:0: Total Number of Deals
-:12:Total Hectares in Deals
+:12: Total Hectares in Deals

-:10:Total Number of Concluded Deals
+:10: Total Number of Concluded Deals
-:14:Total Hectares in Concluded Deals
+:14: Total Hectares in Concluded Deals

-:9:Total Number of Intended Deals
+:9: Total Number of Intended Deals
-:13:Total Hectares in Intended Deals
+:13: Total Hectares in Intended Deals

-:11:Total Number of Failed Deals
+:11: Total Number of Failed Deals
-:40:Total hectares of Failed Deals
+:40: Total hectares of Failed Deals

-:41:Total Number of Deals in Production
+:41: Total Number of Deals in Production
-:15:Total Hectares in Deals in Production
+:15: Total Hectares in Deals in Production

 :1: Total Number of Agriculture Deals
 :24: Total Hectares in Agriculture Deals